Car Monitoring System in Apartment Garages by Small Autonomous Car using Deep Learning: Structure of the System

-A deep sequence model of layers is used in the following manner, with its respective number of filters: Conv24-Conv36-Dropout-Conv48-Dropout-Conv64-Dropout-Conv64-Dropout-FC-FC-FC-FC with non - linear activation function ReLU, which bring good results in computational vision tasks in the Convolutional layers.
-Regularization methods such as Dropout with a probability of 0.5 are added, due to the overfitting that occurs with the NVIDIA model when iterations are increased considerably.
+\textbf{Neural Network Architecture}: A deep sequence model of layers is used in the following manner, with its respective number of filters: Conv24-Conv36-DropoutConv48-Dropout-Conv64-Dropout-Conv64-Dropout-FC-FC-FC-FC with non - linear activation function ReLU, which bring good results in computational vision tasks in the Convolutional layers.
+Regularization methods such as Dropout with a probability of 0.5 are added, due to the overfitting that occurs with the NVIDIA model when iterations are increased considerably.\\